survivejs/webpack-book/manuscript/extending/01_loaders.md

   contextDependencies: [] }
 ```

 The output tells the `result` of the processing, the resource that was processed as a buffer, and other meta information.
-This is enough to develop more complicated loaders.
+The data is enough to develop more complicated loaders.

 T> If you want to capture the output to a file, use either `fs.writeFileSync("./output.txt", result.result)` or its asynchronous version as discussed in [Node documentation](https://nodejs.org/api/fs.html).